Juraj Križanić: Ideas and theories

 Križanić was one of the earliest proponents of Pan-Slavism.
 The language he created and used in his writing was called Ruski jezik ("Russian language"), but in reality it was a mixture of several Slavic languages and was devised to serve as a symbol of and even to promote Slavic unity.
 He wanted to unite the Slavic nations under the Russian Tsar and unite Catholic and Orthodox against the German Protestants and Turkish Muslims.

 A key component of Križanić's theories concerning necessary reforms for the Russian state were his "Five Principles of Power."
 His five principles were: Full autocracy (essentially absolute monarchy), closed borders, compulsory labor or a ban on idleness, government monopoly of foreign trade, and ideological conformity.
 Križanić argued that Russia would be strengthened if immigration were tightly restricted and if native Russians were prohibited from leaving the country without justification.
 The autocrat should use his power to eliminate bad customs, modernize the country and give the nobles and clergy privileges on the model to the Western Ständestaat.

+When in 1652 was accepted in the Pontifical Croatian College of St. Jerome in Rome, insisted that the Illyrian lands and language supervised by the Brotherhood of St. Jerome should also include Carniola, Styria and Carinthia, but in 1656 the Roman Rota declared that the Illyrian lands include only Dalmatia, Croatia, Slavonia and Bosnia, and the Illyrian language spoken in these regions.
+Križanić in his works related to the language, and the Illyrian language, intended and used his native Croatian language.

 His works, which also include writings on music and economics, were re-discovered and printed in the mid-19th century.